Women SME Accelerator Programme

 - Access/links to tools developed by FAO, IAFN and other institutions.

-Mentors will include successful/high-profile business leaders and managers, particularly women, and a panel of experts in different fields across the agrifood value chain, from FAO and IAFN members.
+Mentors include successful/high-profile business leaders and managers, particularly women, and a panel of experts in different fields across the agrifood value chain, from FAO and IAFN members.

 The pilot programme will have a duration of six months to test the approach and methodology, and may be extended to 12 months in subsequent series.